-As of June 30, 2022.
+As of December 31, 2022.
 Data sourced from Bloomberg.
-The average CPI of 2.4% is calculated using data from August '98- June '22.
+The average CPI of 2.5% is calculated using data from August '98- December '22.
 It differs from the average CPI shown in Figure 4 due to the shorter time horizon.

-Headline inflation, as measured by the Consumer Price Index (CPI), ended June 2022 at 9.1%, an increase from December 2021 (7%).
-While current CPI is high, we continue to expect inflation to remain below the long-term average of 2.9% (going back to 1922), but above 2.0% in the long run.
+Headline inflation, as measured by the Consumer Price Index (CPI), ended December 2022 at 6.5%, a decrease from June 2022 (9.1%).
+While current CPI is still elevated, we continue to expect inflation to remain below the long-term average of 2.9% (going back to 1922), but above 2.0% in the long run.

 Since 1922, year-over-year headline inflation in the US has averaged 2.9%, with considerable amount of variability in the level of inflation, particularly from the 1920s through the 1940s (a period that included both Depression-era deflation as well as post-World War II inflation).
 Since spiking in the mid-1970s and early 1980s, inflation has remained close to the long-term average and volatility has declined meaningfully.
-The standard deviation of year-over-year inflation declined from 17.5% (from 1922 through 1981) to approximately 5.6% (from 1982 through June 2022).
+The standard deviation of year-over-year inflation declined from 17.5% (from 1922 through 1981) to approximately 5.8% (from 1982 through December 2022).
 This reduction in volatility is attributable to both the globalization of trade and manufacturing, as well as the US Federal Reserve's focus on keeping inflation well-contained.
 More recently, inflation in the US has been exacerbated by the significant increase in fiscal spending (\$6 trillion) in response to the pandemic; this spending influx created a demand-side boom where too much money was chasing too few goods.
-Additionally, COVID-19 constrained the global supply of raw materials and products and created supply chain challenges across industries, which has also contributed to inflation pressures.
+Additionally, COVID-19 constrained the global supply of raw materials and products, and created supply chain challenges across industries, which has also contributed to inflation pressures.
 Lastly, the Russian invasion of Ukraine that began in February 2022 has been a contributing factor to inflation, particularly as it relates to energy and food prices.
-In order to combat high inflation, the Fed has increased the federal funds rate target several times in 2022 to bring the current rate as of the end of July 2022 to 2.25%.
-The market expects the fed funds rate to end the year at 3.25% to 3.5%.
+In order to combat high inflation, the Fed increased the federal funds rate target several times in 2022, and most recently in early 2023, to bring the current rate as of the beginning of February 2023 to a target range between 4.5% to 4.75%.
 Over time, we expect the Federal Reserve to tame inflation and bring it closer to its target.